MirahImage/postfacto/README.md

+# Postfacto
+A free, open-source and self-hosted retro tool aimed at helping remote teams.

-# Deployment
+## Deployment

-1. Download and extract the latest `package.zip` from the [releases page](https://github.com/pivotal/postfacto/releases)
+1. Download and extract the latest `package.zip` from the [releases page](https://github.com/MirahImage/postfacto/releases)
 1. Choose a name for your app, we'll refer to this as `app-name` from now on
 1. _[Strongly recommended]_ Choose an admin email and password to override the defaults (`email@example.com` and `password` respectively), we'll refer to these as `admin-email` and `admin-password` from now on
 1. _[Optional]_ Configure your deployment: